24p11/predict-django-api/README.md

     -H "Content-Type: application/json"
 ```

+## Trained models

+By default, the workers will load models from the `models` subdirectory.
+These models
+are only used for testing and they are trained on dummy data.

+To load the real models, copy them to a directory of choice than specify its path when
+starting the docker services:

+`> TF_MODELS_PATH=/path/to/models docker-compose up`

+The directory should have the following structure:

+* `crh_severity_model` - modelling CRH

 ## Managing users

 API calls can be only done by authenticated users that identify with a valid API token.